 - Simple machine

 - How can you build a basic ball run with paper and tape?

 - How can you slow the ball down, or make it take longer to travel through the ball run?

 Materials and Equipment

-If you want to enter your design in the 2022 Fluor Engineering Challenge, you can only use the materials listed below.
+If you want to compare your results to those of other students who did the 2022 Engineering Challenge, you can only use the materials listed below.

 - Construction materials

 - Paper (maximum 30 sheets).
 Printer, construction, graph, and notebook paper are allowed (letter or A4 size; 9" x 12" or 22 x 30-cm construction paper also allowed).
 Cardstock and newspaper are not allowed.